Contact us Email

 What makes golfing in Ireland special?

-The Open Championship 2025 will be held at Royal Portrush and the Ryder Cup 2027 will be held at Adare Manor, which recently won Golf Resort of the Year for Europe, Middle East & Africa in the International Association of Golf Tour Operators Awards 2022.
-Ireland itself has previously won Golf Destination of the Year in the prestigious awards.
+The Ryder Cup 2027 will also be held at Adare Manor, which won Golf Resort of the Year in the 2022 International Association of Golf Tour Operators Awards.
+Tournaments aside, Ireland itself has previously won Golf Destination of the Year in these highly-respected awards.

-Many of Ireland’s golf courses are positioned close together, so we’re able to daily golf into our Ireland golf packages with minimal travel.
-Booking in the summer months also means that the nights draw in a lot later, and you can enjoy time on the course up to 9pm most days.
+For an optimal experience, booking in the summer months means that the nights draw in later so you can enjoy time on the course up to 9pm most days.

 The intricate coastline at Tralee Golf Club